-There are many potential defenses to a drugs DUI.
-Your drugs DUI lawyer will thoroughly investigate the allegations against you, including reviewing all of the prosecutor’s evidence.
-Based on the facts of your case, your defense attorney will determine the most effective strategy for avoiding charges, winning a dismissal, or obtaining an acquittal at trial.
+There are many potential defenses to a drug DUI.
+Your Tampa drugged driving lawyer will thoroughly investigate the allegations against you, including reviewing all of the prosecutor’s evidence.
+Based on the facts of your case, your attorney will determine the most effective strategy for avoiding charges, winning a dismissal, or obtaining an acquittal at trial.

 Possible drug DUI defenses include:

 - Lack of probable cause for a traffic stop

 - Sobriety/DUI checkpoint failed to comply with standards

 - Not in actual physical control of a vehicle

 - Blood or urine test results are inaccurate or unreliable